One of the Joys of Maturity

 I am a person of faith, even though I don't write about it much.
 I wasn't for a long time, but in the depths of my despair when my first marriage ended and we lost the farm, the Lord lifted me up and graciously granted me a new life and family.
 Living in retirement with all the problems of aging, there's so much to be thankful for and praise the Lord.

-My wife and I have lived at the senior garden for twenty-two years.
+My wife and I have lived at the senior garden for twenty-three years.
 I retired from teaching in 2004 and went to work at a small college for several years before really retiring.
 During the last ten years of my classroom teaching career, I became heavily involved in technology in education.
 As with many teachers, I often worked a part-time job, and during some of the teaching years, the job was as a paid writer for various web sites.
 With the dotcom bust, such positions that paid well pretty much went away, but my interest in web sites continued.
 In addition to Senior Gardening, I published the Educators' News web site until April, 2012, and still write an occasional column or editorial.
 A bit more standard bio appears on our mathdittos2.com site.

 I've tried to model my garden blog after the book Crockett's Victory Garden by the late James Underwood Crockett, sharing gardening lore by the month.
 I also have specific feature stories on plants and garden tasks and a few recipes on the site.
 Although long since out of print, Crockett's Victory Garden, Crockett's Indoor Garden, and Crockett's Flower Garden are still the best reference volumes I have on gardening.
 Fortunately for others, they're still available used at very reasonable prices through Amazon and Alibris.
 Many of the things I write about on Senior Gardening, such as intensive gardening and grass clipping mulch, came from Crockett's books and the old PBS TV show, Crockett's Victory Garden.